ExpediaGroup/graphql-kotlin/website/docs/server/graphql-server.md

 In its simplest form, a GraphQL server has the following responsibilties:

--   Parse the GraphQL request info from the HTTP request
+-   Parse the GraphQL request info from the HTTP request.
--   Create a `GraphQLContext` object from the HTTP request to be used during execution
+-   Create a `GraphQLContext` object from the HTTP request and GraphQL request to be used during execution.
--   Send the request and the context to the GraphQL schema to execute and get a response (may contain `data` or `errors`)
+-   Send the request and the context to the GraphQL schema to execute and get a response (may contain `data` or `errors`).
--   Send the reponse back to the client over HTTP
+-   Send the reponse back to the client over HTTP.

 Most of the logic in a GraphQL server that is specific to your application is already in the schema, so if we have interfaces for all these common functions, we can abstract away the library specific features.